Spa Business Plan Template

 The following are examples of customer segments: college students, sports enthusiasts, soccer moms, techies, teens, baby boomers, etc.

 As you can imagine, the customer segment(s) you choose will have a great impact on the type of spa you operate.
-Clearly baby boomers would want a different atmosphere, pricing and product options, and would respond to different marketing promotions than teens.
+Clearly baby boomers would want a different atmosphere, pricing and product options, and would respond to different marketing strategies than teens.

 Try to break out your target customers in terms of their demographic and psychographic profiles.
 With regards to demographics, include a discussion of the ages, genders, locations and income levels of the customers you seek to serve.
 Because most spas primarily serve customers living in their same city or town, such demographic information is easy to find on government websites.